-Christina Finn graduated from the University of Scranton in 2004 with a Master's Degree in occupational therapy and is now enrolled in a doctoral program at The University of New England with expected graduation in 2018.
-She has 10 years of experience in all areas of physical rehabilitation across the spectrum of care, including acute care, inpatient, and outpatient rehabilitation.
+Christina Finn graduated from the University of Scranton in 2004 with a Master's Degree in occupational therapy and earned her doctoral degree from the University of New England in 2018.
+She has 15 years of experience in all areas of physical rehabilitation across the spectrum of care, including acute care, inpatient, and outpatient rehabilitation.

 Finn has extensive experience working with individuals diagnosed with a various neurological conditions, with a specialty in visual, vestibular and perceptual rehabilitation.
 She has presented to various health care professionals on the topic of vision rehabilitation, concussion and its impact on daily living skills, and she also lectures nationally on the topic of post-concussion syndrome and the role of rehabilitation.
 Her current research interests include traumatic brain injury, concussion, and visual perceptual rehabilitation.

 Christina Finn describes her passion for concussion management.